 Each year since 2009, Victor has served as a judge for the US EPA P3: “People, Prosperity and the Planet Student Design Competition for Sustainability”.
 US National Academies invited Victor to contribute to “Sustainability in the Chemical Industry: Grand Challenges and Research Needs - A Workshop Report”.
 He is also co-editor and contributing author of the world-acclaimed “Handbook of Industrial Mixing: Science and Practice” sponsored by the North American Mixing Forum (NAMF) and published by John Wiley.
 Victor served 8 years as Executive Council member of NAMF, a division of AIChE.

 Victor is a Fellow of AIChE.
-His scientific, technical, and public service contributions have been recognized in 2009 by the AIChE North American Mixing Forum Award for excellence and sustained contributions, Mid-Michigan AIChE Section’s Chemical Engineer of the Year, NOBCChE’s Percy Julian Award for pure and applied research in science and engineering, The Dow Chemical Company’s Michigan Consultants Award, The Dow Chemical Company President’s Community Service Award, and The Martin Luther King Jr. Recognition Award.
+Honors for his scientific, technical, and public service contributions include the AIChE North American Mixing Forum Award for excellence and sustained contributions, AIChE Mid-Michigan Section’s Chemical Engineer of the Year, NOBCChE’s Percy Julian Award for pure and applied research in science and engineering, The Dow Chemical Company’s Michigan Consultants Award, The Dow Chemical Company President’s Community Service Award, ACS Diversity Award, and The Martin Luther King Jr. Recognition Award.

 |Pay Attention to Mixing For Successful Process Development and Scale-up|